 - Cheese: Add grated cheese to the paneer filling mixture for rich and yummy parathas.

-How To Store Paneer Paratha?
+How To Store Paneer Ka Paratha?

-Freezer: First, cook each paratha halfway and let them cool down completely.
+- Freezer: First, cook each paratha halfway, and let them cool down completely.
 Then, pack them separately in freezer bags, and stack them on top of each other with a piece of butter paper between each layer to prevent sticking.
 Name and date them on the packaging.
 Remove the butter paper from the parathas when ready to eat.
 This way, parathas can be stored for up to a month.

-Reheat: You can reheat them in the microwave or on the griddle until they are heated through.
+- Reheat: You can reheat them in the microwave or on the griddle until they are heated through.
 If frozen, thaw the parathas in the refrigerator overnight and heat them on the tawa/skillet for 1-2 minutes on each side until they turn warm and crispy.

-Also check my Kids Lunch Box Series Posts
+Also check my Kids Lunch Box Recipes Posts

 Paneer Paratha + Cucumber + Fruits

-Paneer Paratha
+Paneer Paratha Recipe (Stuffed)

 Ingredients